 Having observed many organisations over the years, Andy and I have seen that performance management driven to the extreme often results in very fractured organisations where sub-units and individuals act in self-interest rather than for the organisation as a whole.

-We have not met one CDO that has an active design authority in the performance management system of the organisation and very few that have any actual authority in the corporate capital allocation process or budgeting setting process.
+We have not met one Chief Data Officer that has an active design authority in the performance management system of the organisation and very few that have any actual authority in the corporate capital allocation process or budgeting setting process.
 The very fact that I mention this has many scratching their heads and trying to understand what the link is.